Juribe7980/project-2/readme.md

-This visualization shows the rating of the wines through the years of 2011 to 2018 in relation to their price.
+This visualization shows the wine production per year and the acidity and body.

-The wine production in 2011 is the most costly, over 2500 euros, the next was 2014 where a wine was over 1500 euros.
+Showing 2011 and 2016 the highest years where the wine's body was considerably higher than the rest of the years.